Transborder Commercial Law

-Official length of the programme in credits: 63 ECTS (42 Latvian credits)
+Official length of the programme in credits: 60 ECTS (40 Latvian credits)

 The programme is designed to focus on practical aspects of transborder trade within the European Union and on international conditions framing European Union trade.
-It is designed to meet the needs of lawyers working in the private sector.

-Courses cover the following topics:
+Courses cover the following themes: